| Thursday 29 January - Day one |

 - Evaluating early changes in the post-radiosurgery vestibular schwannoma microenvironment: a multinuclear MRI study

-Dr Daniel Lewis, NIHR Clinical Lecturer, Division of Cancer Sciences, University of Manchester
+Dr Daniel Lewis, ST6 Neurosurgical Trainee, North-West Deanery, NIHR Clinical Lecturer, University of Manchester

 - Optimal imaging for planning AVMs